joinmarket-webui/jamdocs/docs/interface/01-receive.md

     containers.
 Think of jars as different pockets in your wallet, or different identities.
 The default jar to receive funds is **Jar A**.

+You can receive to a specific jar by clicking on it.

+If you enter an amount to receive, it will make a BIP21 payment URI, encoded in the QR-code.

 Once you have funded your wallet, you can use the 'Send' tab to do a collaborative transaction.